Trout In The Classroom

 • Help mainly first-time TIC teachers in case of hatchling-threatening emergencies during the school year

-• Occasionally visit local TIC schools to interact with teachers and students about topics such as coldwater conservation and watershed issues, trout life and angling
+• Occasionally visit local TIC schools to interact with teachers and students about topics such as cold water conservation and watershed issues, trout life and angling

 • Join student field trips in the spring to release TIC fingerlings, mainly by demonstrating fly tying, giving basic casting instruction and helping students seine the streams to identify bugs and critters the trout will feed on.
 These field trips are Monday through Friday and typically 9 AM - 1 PM.
 Remember, many employers permit community service time for help to programs including Trout in the Classroom.

-2023 Release Schedules mid April through the mid June
+2025 Release Schedules mid April through the mid June

 • Montgomery County Schools meet at the Lodge at Little Seneca Creek.
 Go to the Google Calendar for release dates.
 Contact Alan Burrows at This email address is being protected from spambots.
 You need JavaScript enabled to view it. to volunteer.